MasteryEducation/CPAExamsMastery.com/content/reg/4/12/3/index.md

 ## Test Your Knowledge: Basis and Depreciation for Converted Property

-Below is an SEO-optimized quiz designed to reinforce key concepts about the conversion of assets from personal to business use.
+Below is an quiz designed to reinforce key concepts about the conversion of assets from personal to business use.
 Review the following questions and explanations to deepen your comprehension.

 {{< quizdown >}}